-Key legislation Division 70 of the Criminal Code (Commonwealth): bribery of foreign public officials Private sector bribery Yes, but covered by state, territory and federal legislation such as the Corporations Act 2001 Extraterritorial effect Yes Exemption for facilitating payment Yes Defences In certain circumstances where the conduct is lawful in the foreign public official's country For facilitation payments in certain circumstances Penalties for individuals Up to ten years imprisonment and/or a fine of 10,000 penalty units (A\$2.1 million, approx. US\$1.7 million) Penalties for companies A fine of not more than the greatest of the following: • 100,000 penalty units (A\$21 million, approx. US\$17 million) • if the value of the benefit can be determined, three times the value of the benefit attributable to the offence conduct • if the court cannot determine the value of the benefit, 10% of the annual turnover of the 12 months ending in the month the offence occurred Collateral consequences Proceeds of crime actions, Australian Taxation Office imposing tax adjustments and tax penalties Anti-corruption treaties United Nations Convention against Corruption OECD Convention on Combating Bribery of Foreign Public Officials in International Business Transactions (OECD Anti-Bribery Convention) Member of the Financial Action Task Force
+Key legislation Commonwealth: (Criminal Code Act) Overseas: Bribery of Foreign Public Officials (Division 70) Domestic: Bribery of Commonwealth Public Officials (Divisions 141 and 142) Private sector bribery Yes, but covered by state, territory and federal legislation such as the Corporations Act 2001 Extraterritorial effect Yes Exemption for facilitating payment Yes Defences In certain circumstances where the conduct is lawful in the foreign public official's country For facilitation payments in certain circumstances Penalties for individuals Up to ten years imprisonment and/or a fine of 10,000 penalty units (A\$2.1 million, approx. US\$1.7 million) Penalties for companies A fine of not more than the greatest of the following: 100,000 penalty units (A\$21 million, approx. US\$17 million) if the value of the benefit can be determined, three times the value of the benefit attributable to the offence conduct if the court cannot determine the value of the benefit, 10% of the annual turnover of the 12 months ending in the month the offence occurred Collateral consequences Criminal: proceeds of crime actions, false accounting offences Civil and Regulatory: tax adjustments and tax penalties, private or regulatory actions for breaches of directors' duties Anti-corruption treaties United Nations Convention against Corruption OECD Convention on Combating Bribery of Foreign Public Officials in International Business Transactions (OECD Anti-Bribery Convention) Member of the Financial Action Task Force

-\ penalties increased as from 1 July 2017
+^{} penalties increased from 1 July 2017